Lanayx/Oxpecker/README.md

 - `routef` handler arguments are now curried, not tuplified
 - `HttpHandler` concept is separated into `EndpointHandler` and `EndpointMiddlware`.
 The difference is that the former doesn't accept `next` parameter, while the latter does.
 - Case insensitive functions (`*Ci`) are dropped, since everything is case insensitive by default
-- Some other route functions are droppped
+- Some other route functions are dropped
 - `JSON.ISerializer` only requires one method implemented
 - Model binding will throw exceptions to be caught in common middleware (see [examples/Basic](https://github.com/Lanayx/Oxpecker/tree/main/examples/Basic))
 - .NET 8 minimal target